Azure/azure-microprofile/integration-tests/README.md

 This is the integration test for testing all Azure Extensions for MicroProfile from REST endpoints.

+## Prerequisites

+To successfully run this sample, you need:

+* JDK 17+ installed with JAVA_HOME configured appropriately
+* Apache Maven 3.8.6+
+* Azure CLI and Azure subscription

 ## Installing dependencies

 Firstly, you need to make sure the right version of dependencies are installed.